OMaraLab/hoarder/README.md

 * If your protein structure came from the PDB, include a tag for the four letter pdb code.  for example, if your simulation used [this PDB structure of *Drosophila* DAT](https://www.rcsb.org/structure/4m48) you would include the tag `- pdb-4M48`.

 * If your system includes solvent, you should have a tag related to the specific solvent model used.
 For example, if you used the SPC water model, you would change `- molecule-SOL` to `- solvent-SPC`.
 If you used martini polarizable water, you might use `- solvent-Martini 2 PW`.
-If you used martini2 coarse grain water with antifreze, you might use `- solvent-Martini 2 W` `- solvent-Martini 2 WF`.
+If you used martini2 coarse grain water with antifreeze, you might use `- solvent-Martini 2 W` `- solvent-Martini 2 WF`.

 * A tag related to an ion should be changed to `- ion-ionname`.
 For example, divalent calcium would change from `- molecule-Ca` to both `- ion-Ca2+` and `- ion-calcium`